christadler/SeisSol_Postprocessing/README.md

 Postprocessing steps for DT-Geo workflow

 ## Step 3: Postprocessing scripts
-Run slurm script on the outputs directory of SeisSol_ParamStudies
+Run script on the outputs directory of SeisSol_ParamStudies